redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 Repeat for all of your nodes.
 Both Controller and Compute nodes take quite a while to setup.
 After about 10 minutes on each host, you will have a working OpenStack installation!
 Add more Compute nodes at any time with Foreman.

+#### Running Nova instances when compute node is a VM

+For running Nova instances inside a VM, you'll either need to set up nested virtualization, or make Nova use QEMU instead of KVM.

+To use QEMU in Nova, set `libvirt_type=qemu` in `/etc/nova/nova.conf` on the compute node.
+Then run `service openstack-nova-compute restart`.

 ### Usage notes for vftool

 To revert a given host to a previous snapshot you can use: SNAPNAME=$mysnap bash -x vftool.bash reboot_snap_revert set2fore1